Mini-Encyclopedia of Papermaking Wet-End

 Part Two: Definitions and Concepts

 When papermakers use the word "consistency" they usually mean the same thing as "solids" or "percent solids."
-Consistency is usually measured by collecting the slurry solids on a tared filter paper, drying the paper at 105 degrees Centigrade, and dividing the mass of the solids by the volume or original slurry.
+Consistency is usually measured by collecting the slurry solids on a tared filter paper, drying the paper at 105 degrees Centigrade, and dividing the mass of the solids by the mass of the original slurry.
 Consistency also can be estimated by light scattering and depolarization measurements at one or more wavelengths; however, it is recommended that optical data be frequently recalibrated with representative samples of furnish or white water from the system of interest.

 Request from the webmaster: Our goals include brevity and accuracy.
 Hopefully we have succeeded with the first goal without sacrificing the second.
 Please let us know right away if you find an error or omition.
 Also, please indicate points that need a clearer description.